Advancing paediatric surgery through education and research

 The key to the success of this venture is active involvement to establish a real sustainable mechanism for developing not just research projects but also promoting individuals as research leaders.
 We are looking to members of the Clinical Studies Group to really champion research at their centre.
 This doesn’t necessarily mean that you have to lead a national project but it does mean that we will look to you to promote and support national research activity at your centre and be a local leader.

 The group will meet 2-3 times per year to discuss research ideas and develop them into detailed proposals that can be used to apply for competitive grant funding and subsequently be delivered.
 Funding has been made available to contribute to travel expenses to facilitate good attendance when these meetings are held face to face.
 The meeting will also act as a forum to learn from invited experts in the field of clinical research.
 Topics covered to date include ‘How to design a research study’, ‘The role of the Clinical Trials Unit’, ‘Using Patient and Public Involvement in your research’ and ‘Health economic analysis’.
 Presentations given by external speakers on these topics can be downloaded using the links below.

 Two meeting of the CSG were held in 2018 and 2019.
-The Spring 2020 meeting had to be cancelled due to COVID but a meeting is planned for November 2020.
+The Spring 2020 meeting had to be cancelled due to COVID but a meeting was held in November 2020.
+A further meeting is planned for May 2021.